verement/etamoo/DIFFERENCES.md

     when compiling verb code; instead, calling an unknown function raises an error at runtime.
 (This is subject to change.)

+  * In some cases the semantics of a language construct or built-in function differ slightly from that of LambdaMOO.
+Because MOO tasks run inside of an atomic transaction in EtaMOO, it is sometimes necessary to commit the transaction prematurely in order to perform some I/O or schedule another task.
+In these cases, the effect is the same as if `suspend(0)` had been called.
+These cases include:

+        `fork`
+        `listen()`
+        `open_network_connection()`
+        `memory_usage()`

   * In both EtaMOO and LambdaMOO, the `crypt()` built-in is a thin wrapper around the host system's `crypt()` library function.
 LambdaMOO doesn't check the return value from this function to see if it failed; it ends up